Statement under the UK Modern Slavery Act for financial year ending 31 December 2023

 Training

 All our staff are made aware of our Code of Conduct and associated Ethics and Compliance policies.
 A selection of staff, with specific exposure to certain risks or areas, received more in-depth training on compliance related topics.
 Training participation is documented, repetition cycles are clearly defined and follow-up is automated.
-Both our Code of Conduct and company policies and related employee guidance documents are available on our intranet.
+Both our Code of Conduct, company policies and related employee guidance documents are available on our intranet.

 Declaration